Bentheburrito/blurber/README.md

 1. fork this repo
 2. add the empty category .txt file to all voicepacks (including `TEMPLATE`).
-3. add the logic to play a random track from the category in `event.rs`, `handle_event()`.
+3. update `fetch_category/4` in `lib/ess/session.ex` to return your new category.
-4. if your category uses events we don't currently subscribe to, update the event names in `track.rs`, `character_subscription()`.
+4. if your category uses events we don't currently subscribe to, update `subscription/1` in `lib/ess.ex`
 5. open a PR to the upstream repo.
-If the CI tests pass (WIP), I'll merge and release with your new category.
+If the CI tests pass (WIP), I'll merge and release with your new category!